 - 1/2 medium ripe avocado, peeled and sliced

 - Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
 Grill corn and pepper, covered, over medium heat 10-12 minutes or until tender, turning occasionally.
 Cool slightly.

 - Meanwhile, sprinkle fish with salt.
 Grill fish and squash, covered, over medium heat 7-9 minutes or until fish just begins to flake easily with a fork and squash is tender, turning once.

 - Cut corn from cob and place in a bowl.
 Chop pepper and squash; add to corn.
 Stir in tomato, onion, cilantro, lime peel and lime juice.
-Serve fish in taco shells; top with corn mixture.
+Serve fish in taco shells; top with corn mixture and avocado slices.
 Yield: 4 servings.

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.